Please see this link

 Costs: None to the Young Eagles or their parents.
 The EAA

-pilots cover most of the flying expenses.
-Other sponsors and
+pilots cover most of the flying expenses by volunteering their time and

 supporters for this Rally include: the local EAA Chapter, Southeast

-Minnesota Flying Club, Signature Flight Support, Rochester International
+Minnesota Flying Club, Great Planes Aviation, Signature Flight Support, Rochester International

 Airport and Majestic Tents of Rochester.
 (EAA stands for Experimental